JimZhang37/cloud-developer-project-3-microservice/README.md

 tip: npm i is shorthand for npm install

 ### Configure Database(AWS:RDS)
+In your chosen AWS region, you can create a postgres db instance.
+You can use postbird to connect to this db instance once its status is running.
+I find that its database name is not the value I specified in the console.
+It is named `template1` in my case.
+Once its connection is ready, you can put it down in a local file when you run your backend in your local computer.

-Secrets about AWS RDS are stored in a local file, for example `~/.profile`
+Secrets about AWS RDS are stored in a local file, for example `~/.bash_profile`
 ```
 export POSTGRESS_USERNAME=1
 export POSTGRESS_PASSWORD=2